apache/maven/maven-caching-extension/src/site/markdown/PERFORMANCE.md

 ## Filter out unnecessary/huge artifacts

 Price of uploading and downloading from cache of huge artifacts could be significant.
-In many scenarios assembling war or zip archive could be done more efficiently locally from cached jars than storing bundles.
+In many scenarios assembling WAR, EAR or ZIP archive could be done more efficiently locally from cached JARs than storing bundles.
 In order to filter out artifacts add configuration section:

 ```xml
 <cache>
     <output>
         <exclude>